arbales/dry-observer/README.md

     @observe @model, 'change:closed focus position:updated assignee:reset'
 ```

-To fully leverage the usefullness of Observation, dreate a base subclass
+To fully leverage the usefullness of Observation, create a base subclass
 of Backbone.View you can use to ensure that event listeners
 *always* get cleaned up upon view removal.